Plugged Ears Caused by Fluid in the Ear

 Plugged ears can be a result of trapped fluid in the auditory tube.
 The auditory tube normally carries unwanted debris from the ears to the back to the throat where it is swallowed but sometimes it can become plugged and fluid becomes trapped in the middle ear.
 Conditions that can cause the auditory tube to become blocked can include enlarged structures such as tonsils, adenoids and turbinates, or severe congestion.
 It's not uncommon to have plugged ears for a while after you've had a severe cold and it can also be caused by allergies.
 Fluid in the ear is more likely to be the cause of plugged ears in children because their auditory tube is smaller and naturally more horizontal than adults.
 Even though your ears may feel plugged, it is not uncommon to have little or no symptoms of fluid in the ear.
 It can result in hearing loss and if left undiagnosed in small children it can lead to speech delays.
 In severe cases there can be ear pain or pressure, dizziness or balance loss (vertigo) and gross motor delays.

 In the past, chronically plugged ears caused by fluid in the ear have sometimes been treated with decongestants, but the latest research does not support this.
-Research shows the best treatment for chronically plugged ears to be the insertion of ear tubes via a procedure called a myringotomy.
+If you do not have bothersome symptoms, or if the patient is a child and they are not at risk for developmental delays your doctor may choose to monitor the fluid at 3-6 month intervals to see if it goes away on it's own.
+If bothersome symptoms occur, developmental delays or decreased hearing, research shows the best treatment for chronically plugged ears to be the insertion of ear tubes via a procedure called a myringotomy.
 This is a common procedure done under anesthesia in which a tiny hole is made in the ear drum and synthetic tubes are placed in the auditory tube to hold it open, allowing the fluid to drain out of it.
 The hole in the ear drum heals on its own in a few days and the synthetic tubes fall out without intervention about a year later.

 Plugged Ears Caused by Altitude Changes